Mesh-robustness of an energy stable BDF2 scheme with variable steps for the Cahn-Hilliard model: Abstract

 \section{Abstract}

-The two-step backward differential formula (BDF2) implicit method with unequal time-steps is investigated for the Cahn-Hilliard model by focusing on the numerical influences of time-step variations.
-The suggested method is proved to preserve a modified energy dissipation law at the discrete levels if the adjoint time-step ratios fulfill a new step-ratio restriction $0<r_k:=\tau_k/\tau_{k-1}\le r_{\mathrm{user}}$ ($r_{\mathrm{user}}$ can be chosen by the user such that $r_{\mathrm{user}}<4.864$), such that it is mesh-robustly stable in an energy norm.
-We view the BDF2 formula as a convolution approximation of the first time derivative and perform the error analysis by using the recent suggested discrete orthogonal convolution kernels.
-By developing some novel convolution embedding inequalities with respect to the orthogonal convolution kernels, an $L^2$ norm error estimate is established at the first time under the updated step-ratio restriction $0<r_k\le r_{\mathrm{user}}$.
-The time-stepping scheme is mesh-robustly convergent in the sense that the convergence constant (prefactor) in the error estimate is independent of the adjoint time-step ratios.
-On the basis of ample tests on random time meshes, a useful adaptive time-stepping strategy is applied to efficiently capture the multi-scale behaviors and to accelerate the long-time simulation approaching the steady state.\\ {\emph{Keywords}:}\;\; Cahn-Hilliard model; adaptive BDF2 method; discrete energy dissipation law; orthogonal convolution kernels, discrete convolution embedding inequality; error estimate\\ {\bf AMS subject classifications.}\;\; 35Q99, 65M06, 65M12, 74A50
+The two-step backward differential formula (BDF2) with unequal time-steps is applied to construct an energy stable convex-splitting scheme for the Cahn-Hilliard model.
+We focus on the numerical influences of time-step variations by using the recent theoretical framework with the discrete orthogonal convolution kernels.
+Some novel discrete convolution embedding inequalities with respect to the orthogonal convolution kernels are developed such that a concise $L^2$ norm error estimate is established at the first time under an updated step-ratio restriction $0 <r_k:=\tau_k/\tau_{k-1}\leq r_{\mathrm{user}}$, where $r_{\mathrm{user}}$ can be chosen by the user such that $r_{\mathrm{user}}<4.864$.
+The stabilized convex-splitting BDF2 scheme is shown to be mesh-robustly convergent in the sense that the convergence constant (prefactor) in the error estimate is independent of the adjoint time-step ratios.
+The suggested method is proved to preserve a modified energy dissipation law at the discrete levels if $0<r_k\le r_{\mathrm{user}}$, such that it is mesh-robustly stable in an energy norm.
+On the basis of ample tests on random time meshes, a useful adaptive time-stepping strategy is applied to efficiently capture the multi-scale behaviors and to accelerate the long-time simulation approaching the steady state.\\ {\emph{Keywords}:}\;\; Cahn-Hilliard model; adaptive BDF2 method; discrete energy dissipation law; orthogonal convolution kernels; discrete convolution embedding inequality; error estimate\\ {\bf AMS subject classifications.}\;\; 35Q99, 65M06, 65M12, 74A50